vandhanavvishnu/Docker-Assignment/README.md

-# Multi-Container Application with Docker Compose
+# Docker-Assignment

-This repository contains a multi-container application using Node.js and MySQL, deployed with Docker Compose.
+This repository contains the deliverables for the Docker Assignement (Deploying Multi-container Applications).
+It contains a multi-container application using Node.js and MySQL, deployed with Docker Compose.

 ## Prerequisites